Brian Setzer: Solo career/The Brian Setzer Orchestra

 After the Stray Cats disbanded in 1984, Setzer began a solo career that included working as a sideman for other acts, such as the Honeydrippers led by Robert Plant.
 On his first solo album, The Knife Feels Like Justice (EMI, 1986), he turned away from rockabilly and moved toward rhythm and blues (R&B) and the heartland rock of John Mellencamp.
 The album was produced by Don Gehman and featured Kenny Aronoff on drums.
 Both men had worked on albums by Mellencamp.
 His second studio album Live Nude Guitars followed in 1988.
 While this album retained some heartland rock elements, it found Setzer moving in more of a straight-ahead blues rock direction, comparable to George Thorogood's style; Setzer served as co-producer along with Larson Paine, Chris Thomas and David A. Stewart.
 He went on tour with Thorogood later that year.

 Setzer returned to his love of music from the 1950s, this time the jump blues of Louis Prima.
 Whereas he had resurrected rockabilly in the 1980s, he resuscitated swing in the 1990s.
 He assembled the Brian Setzer Orchestra, a seventeen-piece big band that got the public's attention with a cover version of Prima's "Jump, Jive an' Wail" from the album The Dirty Boogie (Interscope, 1998).
 The song won the Grammy Award for Best Pop Performance by a Duo or Group with Vocals, while "Sleep Walk" from the same album won the Grammy for Best Pop Instrumental Performance.

 The album Wolfgang's Big Night Out (2007) featured Setzer's interpretation of classical pieces, such as Beethoven's "Symphony No. 5" and "Für Elise".
 Wolfgang earned Setzer his eighth Grammy nomination, this time for Best Classical Crossover Album.

-He executive produced the album Ready Steady Go!
+Setzer executive produced the album Ready Steady Go!
 (Surfdog, 2014) by Drake Bell and played guitar on two songs.

 On June 25, 2021, Setzer announced a new solo album, his first in 7 years, titled Gotta Have the Rumble.